sled-group/Transparent-Coherent-PMD/README.md

 poetry shell
 ```

+After setup, activate the environment by running `poetry shell`.
 For Jupyter notebook support, run this when the `travel` environment is activated:
 ```
 python -m ipykernel install --user --name=travel
 ```